 History:

 This aerial shot of State/Van Buren was taken within days of the "L"'s October 3, 1897 opening.
+For a larger view, click here.
 (Photo from Western Electrician)

-State/Van Buren was one of three near-identical stations on the Loop's south side.
-(Today only LaSalle/Van Buren remains.)
-The Colonial Revival-esque station served the south end of the famous State Street shopping district.
-Although hardly high-style architecture, its rectangular form, gable roof with small dormers, smooth Tucson posts, fluted pilasters, large double-hung windows, and unique ornamentation in the pediment lend it to the Colonial Revival.
-This architectural style can not be found anywhere else on the "L" and is unusual for its execution in sheet metal and tin.
-This station and the Loop as a whole was activated October 3, 1897, first served by the Lake Street Elevated.
-The Metropolitan followed in October 11th, with the South Side trailing on October 18th.
+Originally, all four sides of the Loop "L" had three stations.
+State/Van Buren was one of the three on the south side.
+Like all other sides of the Loop, the Van Buren stations had a uniform design, unique to their section.
+Although hardly high-style architecture, its rectangular form, gable roof with small dormers, smooth Tucson posts, fluted pilasters, large double-hung windows, and unique ornamentation in the pediment lend it to the Colonial Revival style.
+This architectural style can not be found anywhere else on the "L" except for State's sister stations at Dearborn/Van Buren (long demolished) and LaSalle/Van Buren (the only original Van Buren station left).
+The Van Buren Loop stations are unusual for their execution of a Colonial Revival design in sheet metal and tin.

-In 1949 Dearborn/Van Buren was closed and State became an individual station again.
-Still using exceptionally long platforms, State/Van Buren remained an active station in the Loop, integrating the former Dearborn station houses as auxiliary entrances/exits.
-In 1958, with the opening of the new Congress Line and the inauguration of West-Northwester service, "L"-to-subway transfers were revised.
+In 1958, with the opening of the new Congress Line and the inauguration of West-Northwest service, "L"-to-subway transfers were revised.
 Free transfers between Randolph/Wells and Lake Transfer and between State/Lake and Washington/State were discontinued.
 The "up" (subway-to-"L") transfer between Lake Transfer and Clark/Lake was maintained, but a new "down" only between State/Van Buren and Jackson-Van Buren/Dearborn was initiated, as well as an "up" and "down" transfer between State/Van Buren and Jackson-Van Buren/State.
 The free transfers between State/Van Buren, Jackson-Van Buren/Dearborn and Jackson-Van Buren/State were discontinued in 1969 when the Dan Ryan Line opened and West-South service was inaugurated.

 This location did without a Loop "L" station for the next 24 years.
 In 1997, a new station, Library-State/Van Buren, was built between State and Dearborn in conjunction with the construction of the new Harold Washington Library.